 - Connect with Seminary students mentors, NPU faculty, and staff

 One year.
 Open to all first-year students, commuter and residential, athletes, all majors.

 How to Apply

-- Apply and be accepted to North Park University as a first-year student for Fall 2022.
+- Apply and be accepted to North Park University as a first-year student for fall 2023.

-- Fill out and submit the CRUX Application online.
-Priority consideration will be given to those who apply by May 1, 2022; applications received after this date will continue to be reviewed as they are received.
+- Fill out and submit the Crux application online.
+Priority consideration will be given to those who apply by May 1, 2023; applications received after this date will continue to be reviewed as they are received.

-- After your CRUX Application is submitted, you will receive an e-mail with more information about next steps.
+- After your Crux application is submitted, you will receive an email with information about next steps.